 In addition, the relevant authority might require us to reduce tariffs over some services through other regulatory measures or administrative planning.
-For example, on November 4, 2015, the NCC determined to decrease our fixed telecommunications network interconnection fees and it was made retroactive since January 1, 2015.
-Furthermore, the NCC amended the article 14 and 17 of the Regulations Governing Network Interconnection among Telecommunications Enterprises on November 11, 2017, and announced "Upper Limit on Access Charge for the Third Generation Mobile Telecommunications Operators and Mobile Broadband Operators."
-Pursuant to the amendment, starting from November 1, 2017, the tariff in the mobile interconnection fees will decrease over a period of four years, except the telecommunication fees (including interconnection fees) for incoming international long distance, or ILD, calls remain subject to mutual agreement between operators.
+For example, the NCC amended the article 14 and 17 of the Regulations Governing Network Interconnection among Telecommunications Enterprises on November 11, 2017, and announced "Upper Limit on Access Charge for the Third Generation Mobile Telecommunications Operators and Mobile Broadband Operators."
+Pursuant to the amendment and the announcement, starting from November 1, 2017, the tariff in the mobile interconnection fees will decrease over a period of four years, except the telecommunication fees (including interconnection fees) for incoming international long distance, or ILD, calls remain subject to mutual agreement between operators.
+Furthermore, the NCC approved our new fixed communications network interconnection fees on September 26, 2018.
+The interconnection fees for local telephone and domestic long distance telephone remain the same, while the interconnection fees from the mobile network to local telephone decrease.
+The tariff is effective from January 1, 2019 to December 31, 2022.
 See "Item 5.
 Operating and Financial Review and Prospects-Overview-Tariff adjustments."
 The regulatory framework within which we operate may limit our flexibility to respond to market conditions, competition or changes.